Infrastructure Plans

 Stakeholders : Whitby & Esk Valley Active Travel, Sustrans, North Yorks Moors National Park, Whitby Town Council and North Yorkshire Council.

-Timescales : The first meeting with stakeholders is due to take place during April 2024, with an eye to completion by August / September 2024.
-It will involve an amount of community involvement, expected around June 2024, which we will share when it is required.
+Timescales : The first meeting with stakeholders took place in April 2024, with an eye to completion by early 2025.
+It may involve an amount of community involvement, likely late 2024, which we will share if / when it is required.

 Whitby Community Network Proposal

-Prior to the Whitby area being promised an LCWIP, Whitby Community Network developed an outline cycle network proposal.
+Prior to the Whitby area being promised an LCWIP one of our trustees, as part of Whitby Community Network, developed an outline cycle network proposal.
 This is shown below.

 Routes and parking facilities coloured turquoise are existing facilities.
 Routes coloured yellow are proposed ideas that would facilitate modal shift towards much more bicycle usage.